Uniqueness of tangent planes and (non-)removable singularities at infinity for collapsed translators: Introduction

 \section{Introduction}

 Uniqueness of tangent flows is a key issue in the study of geometric evolution equations.
-This means whether the limiting behavior of the flow, for example near a singularity, is independent of subsequences chosen.
+This means that whether the limiting behavior of the flow, for example near a singularity, is independent of the subsequences chosen.
 Such properties are notoriously difficult to establish in general, in particular in the case of translating solitons, used to model Type II singularities in the mean curvature flow, which can exhibit complicated asymptotic behavior.
 Recall that a surface \( \Sigma^2 \subset \mathbb{R}^{3} \) is a translating soliton in the direction $\mathbf{v}\in\mathbb{R}^3$ if the $1$-parameter family of translates of the surface is a mean curvature flow.
 This means that, for $\mathbf{H}$ the mean curvature vector,

 In this paper, we resolve the problem of limits at infinity for collapsed translating solitons, i.e. those contained in slabs of finite width, proving that convergence is independent of the subsequences chosen, as well as establishing an asymptotic structure theorem.
+We emphasize that our results do not rely on curvature assumptions such as mean convexity.

 Our first goal is to show that the flow uniquely converges at infinite times to a fixed finite union of vertical planes (see Definition \ref{def:entropy} for the definition of the entropy):

 \begin{thmA}[Existence of limits as time $t\to\pm\infty$] Let \(\Sigma^2 \subset \mathbb{R}^3\) be a translating soliton which is complete, collapsed, embedded, of finite genus and finite entropy.
 Then, as \( t \to \mp\infty \), the backwards and forwards flows \( \Sigma + t \ee_3 \) converge locally smoothly to a finite union of vertical planes, with multiplicities determined by the large-scale structure of \(\Sigma\):